quixio/quix-docs/docs/develop/integrate-data/jupyter-nb.md

 You'll need some data stored in Quix.
 You can use any of the Quix [data sources](../../connectors/index.md) available in the Quix Code Samples.

-You can also follow the onboarding process when you [sign-up to Quix](https://portal.platform.quix.io/self-sign-up?xlink=docs){target=_blank}.
-This process helps you create a source.
+You can also follow the onboarding process after you [Book a demo with us](https://meetings.hubspot.com/mike-rosam/product-demo){target=_blank} to get your free Quix Cloud account.
+The onboarding process helps you create your first `source`.

 You also need Python 3 environment set up in your local environment.